VERGILSSBEING/VERGILSSBEING/README.md

  ![image](https://github.com/VERGILSSBEING/Vergil-/blob/8113d8f26f92bca752c8a1731f3d70a4425e5233/IMG_4149.gif)

-**”Greetings,fellow soldier!🦅Welcome to the humble abode of self-sacrifice.”**
+**”Greetings,fellow crying devil!
+Welcome to the humble abode of self-sacrifice and isolation.”**

 _|⭐️| --> I'm a certified Vergil Sparda yumeshipper/self-shipper #1!!
 Don't be shy and see my Carrd and Pronouns to get to know me better.
 It's a delight for me to acquire new acquitances!_